Pellionia Pulchra Care: How To Grow Polynesian Ivy [INDOORS]

 How To Propagate Pellionia

-Propagate Pellionia through stem cuttings.
+Pellionia pulchra propagation is relatively simple through stem cuttings.

-To grow full, bushy plants, put at least 3 – 4 cuttings per pot.
+- To grow full, bushy plants, put at least 3 – 4 cuttings per pot.

-Maintain temperatures between 70° – 75° degrees Fahrenheit.
+- Maintain temperatures between 70° – 75° degrees Fahrenheit.

-The cuttings enjoy warm soil and light, do not place them in direct sunlight.
+- The cuttings enjoy warm soil and light; do not place them in direct sunlight.

 During the winter, place Pellionia in a window facing north to encourage growth.